aspect-build/toolchains_protoc/README.md

   Also, Bazel does not ship with a hermetic toolchain, so you may have a handful of developers whose Bazel build is broken.
 - Nearly every Bazel user has waited for `protoc` to compile from sources many, MANY times.
   This universally slows down builds, especially due to issues like https://github.com/bazelbuild/bazel/issues/7095 where it is observed to be easily cache-busted.
-- The versioning of the protobuf module on Bazel Central Registry has fallen behind and contains many patches.
-  As of mid-March 2024 there are [7 patches](https://github.com/bazelbuild/bazel-central-registry/tree/main/modules/protobuf/23.1/patches)
-  which essentially constitute a fork of the protobuf repo specifically for publishing to BCR.
+- The protobuf Bazel module is quite complex and maintenance and support from the protobuf team has been inconsistent.
+  By using pre-built artifacts, Bazel users can follow the same well-tested as users of other build systems.
 - Relying on the protobuf runtime for each language from the `@com_google_protobuf` repo forces you to use the same version of the runtime for all languages in a monorepo, and matching protoc.
   This makes it difficult to migrate to a monorepo, allowing some applications to move from their separate repo without changing their dependency versions.

-The key observations:

-- `protoc` has always been distributed as pre-built binaries on https://github.com/protocolbuffers/protobuf/releases
-- That distribution includes the "well known types" such as `timestamp.proto`
-- The protobuf runtimes for each language are distributed to the appropriate package manager such as npm or PyPI.

-Bazel 7 introduced `--incompatible_enable_proto_toolchain_resolution` to allow us fetch `protoc` rather than re-build it!
-That flag ALSO decouples how each language rule locates the runtime.
-Thanks to that flag, this repo simply contains a toolchain that resolves those pre-built binaries.

-See `examples` for several language rules like `py_proto_library` and `java_proto_library`.
-There is NO dependency on `@com_google_protobuf` anywhere.

 ## Support matrix